 Techniques and submissions are the lifeblood of Brazilian jiu-jitsu and keep this grappling martial art alive and kicking.

-So the question is, what fundamental techniques and submissions must be performed to progress from the white belt to the blue belt?
+So the question is, what fundamental techniques and submissions must be performed to progress from white belt to blue belt?

 The following are some of the fundamental techniques and submissions that a new, reputable, and promoted BJJ blue belt should be able to perform with ease: